How to create a marketing plan for your small business - build a brand, target customers and set prices that will maximise sales.

 Most importantly of all, remember to listen.
 If you are a big talker, you may have to curb your natural tendency to interrupt or dominate the conversation.
 To develop a dialogue with your customer, ask open-ended questions and listen to the answers.
 It's worth using the same words and phrases your customer has used to show you are listening and to build rapport.

-Good communication is not just about responding when your customer walks in.
+Good customer service is not just about responding when your customer complains.
 You can actively plan a communication strategy that will ensure you build good customer relationships that reward you with more business.